WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 The goals of this method are:

-- If there are no conflicts happen, then the programmer shall not pay any effort to workaround them by using conflict-resolving mechanisms.
+- If there are no conflicts, then the programmer shall not make any effort to work around them by using conflict-resolving mechanisms.
 - Or, there must be tools that allow the programmer to resolve the conflicts with minimal effort.